diveBarKaraoke/divebar_karaoke_creation_guide/docs/banned_bands.rst

      -

 ..
-   # Last added Tool - The Pot 2025-05-10 18:15 UTC
+   # Last added 2026-02-20 - DJ Sammy - Heaven

 Worldwide Blocks
 ----------------

-* Linda Ronstadt
+* AC/DC - Gone Shootin'
+* AC/DC - It's a Long Way to the Top
+* AC/DC - Mistress For Christmas
+* The Beatles - Some of these aren't blocked anymore, but many still are, so definitely do a test upload before creating the whole karaoke track
+* Beyoncé - Blow (Sep 2025)
+* Bill Withers - Ain’t No Sunshine
 * Bob Dylan - Some tracks may be blocked, but many seem ok
-* Michelle Shocked (while she doesn’t strike, claim, or block, it’s still for the best to avoid her.)
+* CSS (Cansei de Ser Sexy) - Planta album (all songs, Mar 2025)
 * The Damned - Neat Neat Neat seemingly specifically for some reason except Japan
+* De La Soul - Reservoir Media Management - Sometimes block/unblock content
-* King Crimson - “Starless (Abridged)” (confirmed RVZN 05-2023)
+* Devildriver - Wishing
-* King Crimson - Moonchild
+* Don Henley - Nobody’s Business
-* Prince (much of the world but still allowed on YouTube)
+* Fever Ray - Keep the Streets Empty for Me
 * The Fratellis (Confirmed AVD 01-2024 for song I Guess… I Suppose… on YouTube)
-* Métisse - Boom Boom Bâ
-* Nick Cave - Many tracks blocked
-* Fever Ray - Keep the Streets Empty for Me
 * IAMX - You Can Be Happy (WMG, 8/2024)
+* John Lennon - Mother - RVZN got a block that doesn't show up in Studio and doesn't list the label/artist.
+He tried a reupload and got the same result
 * Judee Sill - Jesus Was a Crossmaker US only
+* King Crimson - Moonchild
+* King Crimson - “Starless (Abridged)” (confirmed RVZN 05-2023)
 * Linda Rondstadt - You're No Good
+* Linda Ronstadt
+* Michelle Shocked (while she doesn’t strike, claim, or block, it’s still for the best to avoid her.)
+* Muse - Mercy
+* Muse - The Handler
-* Rivers Cuomo - Blast Off!
+* Métisse - Boom Boom Bâ
-* Shelley Fabares - Johnny Angel
+* Nick Cave - Many tracks blocked
 * The Orwells - Who Needs You
-* The Stoney Poneys - A Different Drum
-* The White Stripes - Apple Blossom
-* Devildriver - Wishing
-* AC/DC - It's a Long Way to the Top
-* Muse - The Handler
-* Muse - Mercy
+* Ozzy Osborne - Lay Your World On Me
-* AC/DC - Mistress For Christmas
-* AC/DC - Gone Shootin'
 * Ozzy Osborne - Let It Die
-* Ozzy Osborne - Lay Your World On Me
 * Ozzy Osborne - Not Going Away
-* Bill Withers - Ain’t No Sunshine
+* Panic At the Disco! - Don't Let the Lights Go Out (Oct 2022) - WMG on behalf of Fueled By Ramen/Atlantic
-* Don Henley - Nobody’s Business
+* The Pogues - Transmetropolitan
-* The Beatles - Some of these aren't blocked anymore, but many still are, so definitely do a test upload before creating the whole karaoke track
-* John Lennon - Mother - RVZN got a block that doesn't show up in Studio and doesn't list the label/artist.
-He tried a reupload and got the same result
+* Prince (much of the world but still allowed on YouTube)
 * PRO8L3M - Noc
 * Quebonafide - Romantic Psycho
+* Rivers Cuomo - Blast Off!
+* Sam Ryder - SPACE MAN (Sep 2025) - full version blocked, Eurovision edit seems ok
+* Shelley Fabares - Johnny Angel
 * Smashing Pumpkins - Seem to arbitrarily block and unblock content over time
-* De La Soul - Reservoir Media Management - Sometimes block/unblock content
-* The Pogues - Transmetropolitan
 * Steam Powered Giraffe - many songs as of ~May 2025
-* Panic At the Disco! - Don't Let the Lights Go Out (Oct 2022) - WMG on behalf of Fueled By Ramen/Atlantic
-* CSS (Cansei de Ser Sexy) - Planta album (all songs, Mar 2025)
+* The Stoney Poneys - A Different Drum
-* Beyoncé - Blow (Sep 2025)
+* The White Stripes - Apple Blossom
-* Sam Ryder - SPACE MAN (Sep 2025) - full version blocked, Eurovision edit seems ok

 How to Use this Info
 --------------------